-- Bridge to transplant — It buys time for the heart transplant candidate to wait for a suitable donor while providing the opportunity to gain strength and prevent or alleviate other side effects of severe cardiac failure.
+- Bridge to a transplant — buys time for the heart transplant candidate to wait for a suitable donor, while also providing the opportunity to gain strength and alleviate other side effects of severe cardiac failure

-- Destination therapy — It improves quality of life for patients with end-stage heart failure who are not heart transplant candidates.
+- Bridge to palliative therapy — improves quality of life for those with end-stage heart failure who are not candidates for a heart transplant

-- Bridge to decision — It buys time to determine whether a patient is a candidate for heart transplant.
+- Bridge to decision — buys time to determine whether a patient is a candidate for heart transplant

 - Bridge to recovery — provides the mechanical assistance the heart needs to improve cardiac function

 You may be eligible for a VAD if you:

 - Have been hospitalized multiple times for heart failure

 - Require inotrope medication for your heart to function

 - Have an arrythmia that cannot be controlled via medication or other treatments

 - Have angina that cannot be controlled via mediations or other treatments